 6. Turn Early Customers Into Fans

 Another advantage of starting out on a small scale while learning how to become an entrepreneur is that you can develop more personal relationships with customers.
-Make sure to provide a great experience for theses first customers to build up the most effective advertising there is — word of mouth.
+Make sure to provide a great experience for these first customers to build up the most effective advertising there is — word of mouth.

 7. Raise Capital

 At this point, you should have a proven business model with customers, cash flow, and a plan for expansion.
 You can now start to raise money through investors, venture capitalists, and banks.

 8. Scale Your Business

-Take the money raised and use it to scale the business for maximum returns for you, your employees, investors and early backer.
+Take the money raised and use it to scale the business for maximum returns for you, your employees, investors, and early backers.